Cost-Effectiveness Analysis of Pitavastatin in Dyslipidemia: Vietnam Case

 Abstract

 Background/Objectives: Dyslipidemia is becoming a significant economic healthcare burden in low- to middle-income countries (LMICs) due to its role in heightening cardiovascular-related mortality.
-Statins are the first-line treatment for reducing LDL-C levels, thereby minimizing direct costs associated with cardiovascular disease management, with pitavastatin being the newest generation of statins.
-This research conducts a cost-utility analysis of pitavastatin to determine the economic benefit in Vietnam.
-Methods: A decision tree model was developed to compare the rate of LDL-C-controlled patients within a 12-week time horizon among patients treated with pitavastatin, atorvastatin, and rosuvastatin.
-The primary outcome was the Incremental Cost-Effectiveness Ratio (ICER), measured from the healthcare system perspective.
+Statins are the first-line treatment for reducing LDL-C levels, thereby minimizing direct costs associated with cardiovascular disease management, with pitavastatin being of the newest generation of statins.
+This research work conducted a cost-utility analysis of pitavastatin to determine the economic benefit in Vietnam.
+Methods: A decision tree model was developed to compare the rate of LDL-C controlled patients over a lifetime horizon among patients treated with pitavastatin, atorvastatin, and rosuvastatin.
+The primary outcome was the incremental cost-effectiveness ratio (ICER), measured from the healthcare system perspective.
 Effectiveness was evaluated in terms of quality-adjusted life years (QALYs), using an annual discount rate of 3%.
 A one-way sensitivity analysis was performed to identify the key input parameters that most influenced the ICER outcomes.
-Results: Pitavastatin was cost-effective compared to atorvastatin but dominated by rosuvastatin after 3 months.
-Although pitavastatin gained less QALY than atorvastatin, the ICER was 6,254,017 VND/ QALY, well below Vietnam’s 2024 Willing-to-Pay.
+Results: Pitavastatin was cost-effective compared to atorvastatin but was dominated by rosuvastatin.
+Although pitavastatin gained fewer QALYs than atorvastatin, the ICER was 195,403,312 VND/QALY, well below Vietnam’s 2024 willingness-to-pay.
 Drug cost had the most significant impact on ICERs.
 Conclusions: Pitavastatin represents an economical short-term alternative to atorvastatin, particularly in resource-constrained settings.
-Further evaluations over longer horizons are warranted to assess long-term cost-effectiveness.

 Article activity feed